zulujive/fiddle/README.md

 ```

 ### Stack
 Of course, what application would be complete without a tech stack?
 Ultimately, the plan is to run the application on a PB²&J (PHP, Bootstrap, PocketBase, and Javascript) stack.
-PocketBase is the planned database as it's easy to use, open source and perfect for an application of this size.
+PocketBase is the database as it's easy to use, open source and perfect for an application of this size.
+Currently, PocketBase implementation is a little limited, but basic authentication support has been added to the admin panel as well as a moderator creation utility within it.

 ### Security
 A lot of work has been put into refining the security of the application.
 As mentioned before, CSRF protection is built-in and can be easily implemented into any form by using the Csrf class and methods.
 Additionally, session cookies are set to be good for one hour and have a strict cross site policy.